403errors/echotasks/README.md

 - **Latency**: The entire process, from the moment you stop speaking to the UI updating, typically takes between **500ms and 1 second**.
 This low latency is achieved by:
     - Using Deepgram's hyper-fast transcription service.
     - Leveraging the speed of Groq's models for quick analysis.
+    - Chaining the AI calls on the server to minimize network round-trips.
     - Performing non-critical metadata detection (like priority) on the client side.

 - **Accuracy**: The application's accuracy is a product of its layered approach: